 Preparing for an Ofsted childminder registration visit

-If you have an Ofsted registration visit booked, some of what you need to know and think about is in our ‘Registering as a childminder step-by-step’ article.
+If you have an Ofsted registration visit booked, some of what you need to know and think about is in our guide to registering with Ofsted.
 There is much you have to do, and a lot of fees to pay, before you get to this stage!
 But if your training and checks are complete, here’s what you need to do before your visit:

 1. Prepare your home